Rome events in December 2025 - Holidays, exhibits, concerts, and other things to do

 menorah on first night of Chanukah in piazza barberiniRabbis are in attendance for the lighting of the "candle" of the menorah on the first night of Hanukkah in Piazza Barberini.

-You can attend the first night's lighting ceremony with Rome's rabbis at sundown on Sunday, December 18, 2022, but you can also go for the following 7 nights to see each "candle" being lit.
+Usually you can attend the first night's lighting ceremony with Rome's rabbis at sundown, in 2025 this is December 14th, but you can also go for the following 7 nights to see each "candle" being lit.

 Several Christmas trees go up around Rome in December, but it seems the one people ask me about the most is the one at the Vatican

-The Christmas tree in Vatican Square is a relatively new phenomenon (started in 1982 during the pontificate of Pope John Paul II), but it's typically been lit just before Christmas Eve.
+The Christmas tree in Vatican Square is a relatively new phenomenon (started in 1982 during the pontificate of Pope John Paul II), but it's typically been lit in early December.

 Christmas Fair in Piazza Navona